 Articles with Einstein and Kibbutz chores

-Bruria Kaufman was born in New York in 1918, and as a child her family immigrated to Israel, settling first in Tel Aviv and then Jerusalem.
-From young age she excelled in science – especially mathematics – as well as music, being an accomplished pianist.
-Her father, Yehuda Even Shmuel Kaufman, was a scholar in Jewish studies, sometimes nicknamed the “Culture Minister” of the budding state, and known for his translation of the The Kuzari into Hebrew.
-Bruria’s brother Samuel Kaufman, was killed in 1947 in his Palmach service, and to this day he is remembered for his loving relationship with Zohara Leviatov, a fighter who also died then.
-Their love story has been immortalized in a famous book by Dvora Omer, “To love until death” and the play “Zohra’s Shmulik”.
+Bruria Kaufman was born in New York in 1918, and immigrated to Israel with her family as a child, settling first in Tel Aviv and then Jerusalem.
+From a young age, she excelled in science – especially mathematics – as well as music, and became an accomplished pianist.
+Her father, Yehuda Even Shmuel Kaufman, was an important scholar of Jewish studies, sometimes nicknamed the “Culture Minister” of the budding state, and known for his translation of the The Kuzari to Hebrew.
+Bruria’s brother, Shmuel Kaufman, was killed in 1947 during in his service in the Palmach, and to this day he is remembered for his loving relationship with Zohara Levitov, a fighter and pilot who was also killed during her service.
+Their love story was immortalized in a famous book by Devorah Omer, To Love until Death and the play “Zohara’s Shmulik”.

-Published papers with Nobel Prize laureates and worked shifts at the factory.
+Publishing papers with Nobel Prize laureates and working factory shifts in the kibbutz.
 Bruria Kaufman | Source: Wikipedia

 Relativity and Socialism

-All along their scientific work, Kaufman and her partner Harris were enthusiastically dedicated to the socialist movement and devoted to Kibbutz labor.
-Zellig worked in the orchards and Bruria did shiftwork on the production line at the Tama factory that produces plastic tableware.
-She also taught mathematics to the children of the kibbutz, and loved playing piano and singing at kibbutz events.
-“Story has it, with definite roots in reality, that they would travel for a few weeks for lectures in the United States, and return in time for their shifts in the kibbutz dining room,” as reported by one of their fellow Kibbutz members to the kibbutz movement’s paper “The Green Time”.
+All along their scientific work, Kaufman and Harris were enthusiastically dedicated to the socialist movement and devoted to Kibbutz labor.
+Zellig worked in the orchards and Bruria did shiftwork on the production line at the TAMA factory, which produces plastic tableware.
+She also taught mathematics at the kibbutz, and loved playing the piano and singing at kibbutz events.
+“Story has it, with definite roots in reality, that when travelling to the U.S. for a few weeks of lectures, they would cut their visit short in order to return in time for their kibbutz dining room shifts,” reported one of their fellow Kibbutz members to the kibbutz movement’s paper The Green Time.